toanntruong/frame0-mcp-server/README.md

 ## Dev

-1. clone this repository
+1. Clone this repository.
+2. Build with `npm run build`.
-2. Update `claude_desktop_config.json` in Claude Desktop as below:
+3. Update `claude_desktop_config.json` in Claude Desktop as below.

 ```json
 {